New Window Opening Cost

 Windows with Awnings

-Awning windows are ideal for rainy climates because the way the window produces a water-resistant "umbrella" when opened.
+Awning windows are ideal for rainy climates because the window creates a sort of water-resistant "umbrella" when it’s open.

 They swing open on the outside by pushing the latch or handle outward, which makes them weatherproof and easy to clean.